AmritanshRaizada/Sundown-Studio/README.md

-# 🌇 Sundown Studio Landing Page Clone
+# 🌇 Sundown Studio Landing Page

 A fully responsive and animated landing page inspired by **Sundown Studio**.
 This project was one of the first milestones in my **Frontend Development journey**, helping me explore layout design, animations, responsiveness, and interaction patterns.